FBI Launches Hate Crime Probe Against Suspect In Sunnyvale Rampage

 SUNNYVALE (KPIX) – The case against an Iraq war veteran accused of mowing down pedestrians in Sunnyvale may be prosecuted as a hate crime.

-The Federal Bureau of Investigation says it has opened a federal hate crime investigation against Isahiah Peoples.
+The Federal Bureau of Investigation says it has opened a federal hate crime investigation against Isaiah Peoples.

 The 34-year-old Sunnyvale man was accused of running down 8 pedestrians Tuesday night.